mike-ward/mike-ward.github.io/_posts/2015-04-20-markdown-edit-1-5-released.md

 As usual, Markdown Edit is a availble on the [Downloads Page](http://mike-ward.net/downloads).

-I just loves me those pretty formatted documents.
+I just loves me some pretty formatted documents.